-Travoprost is used to treat high pressure inside the eye due to glaucoma (open-angle type) or other eye diseases (e.g., ocular hypertension).
+Travoprost is used to treat high pressure inside the eye due to glaucoma (open-angle type) or other eye diseases (such as ocular hypertension).
 Lowering high pressure inside the eye can help prevent blindness.
 This medication works by regulating the flow of fluid within the eye to maintain a normal pressure.

 Remove contact lenses before using this medication if your brand contains the preservative benzalkonium chloride.
 This preservative can be absorbed by contact lenses.
 Wait at least 15 minutes after using this medication before putting your lenses back in.